matsengrp/gctree/docsrc/quickstart.rst

 Ranking priorities can be adjusted using the argument ``--priority_weights``.

-All parsimony trees found by dnapars, as well as branching process parameters are saved in the file ``gctree.out.serialized_dag.p``.
+All parsimony trees found by dnapars, as well as branching process parameters are saved in the file ``gctree.out.inference.parsimony_forest.p``, containing a :class:`gctree.CollapsedForest` object.
 This file may be manipulated using ``gctree infer``.
 For example, to find the optimal tree according to a linear combination of likelihood, isotype parsimony, mutabilities, and alleles:

-.. command-output:: gctree infer gctree.out.serialized_dag.p --frame 1 --idmap idmap.txt --isotype_mapfile ../example/isotypemap.txt --mutability ../S5F/Mutability.csv --substitution ../S5F/Substitution.csv --priority_weights 2 2 1 0 --tree_only --outbase newranking --verbose
+.. command-output:: gctree infer gctree.out.serialized_dag.p --frame 1 --idmap idmap.txt --isotype_mapfile ../example/isotypemap.txt --mutability ../S5F/Mutability.csv --substitution ../S5F/Substitution.csv --priority_weights 2 2 1 0 --outbase newranking --verbose
    :shell:

-All inference output is written unless we include the argument ``--tree_only``, in which case only files related to the optimal trees are written.
-The argument ``--outbase`` optionally specifies how the new output files should be named.
+By default, only the files listed above will be generated, with the optional argument ``--outbase`` specifying how the output files should be named.
+For a summary of the collection of trees used for ranking, the argument ``--summarize_forest`` is provided.
+For detailed information about each tree used for ranking, use the argument ``--tree_stats``.

 .. image:: newranking.inference.1.svg
    :width: 1000